data-integrations/httptohdfs-action/README.rst

 =================
-HTTPTOHDFS Plugin
+HTTPToHDFS Plugin
 =================

 Introduction
 ============
-Action plugin to fetch data from an external http webservice or url and dump the data into HDFS.
+Action plugin to fetch data from an external http endpoint and create a file in HDFS.

 Getting Started
 ===============

 Prerequisites
 --------------
-CDAP version 3.5.x or higher.
+CDAP version 4.0.x or higher.

 Building Plugins
 ----------------